SUPER STATE STRATEGY

 Our primary objectives in Iowa are to: 1) flip the U.S. Senate seat currently held by Joni Ernst, 2) compete for the state’s six Electoral College votes, and 3) break unified GOP control of the state government by flipping the Iowa State House.

-In the state House, we are currently targeting seven districts—five GOP-held seats and three Democratic holds.
+In the state House, we are currently targeting seven districts—five GOP-held seats and two Democratic holds.
 Geographically, these targets are distributed across the state and include races near Des Moines, Cedar Rapids, and Omaha, NE.
 All seven races were decided by razor-thin margins of less than 5% in 2018.

 In the state Senate, we are currently targeting five districts—four GOP-held seats and one Democratic hold.
 Many of these geographies overlap with our state House targets in Iowa, and improving the performance of statewide Democratic candidates in these regions is critical to our pathway to victory in the Iowa General Assembly.